caihao/streamcleaner/README.md

 It would be easy to port this algorithm to other languages provided you have a numpy-equivalent array handling library and stft.
 OLA-consistent processing is provided by pyroomacoustics, but more scientifically precise analysis windows are provided by ssqueezepy.

+For the c++, everything has been ported, but has not been tested- only compiled and verified to run, and manually gone over with a fine tooth comb. results are not satisfactorially identical to the python,  and I am too frustrated to continue different things trying to fix it.